apereo/cas/development/protocol/CAS-Protocol.md

 # CAS protocol
 The CAS protocol is a simple and powerful ticket-based protocol developed exclusively for CAS.
 A complete protocol specification may be found at [http://www.jasig.org/cas/protocol](http://www.jasig.org/cas/protocol).

 It involves one or many clients and one server.
-Clients are embedded in *cassified* applications (called "CAS services") whereas the CAS server is a standalone component:
+Clients are embedded in *CASified* applications (called "CAS services") whereas the CAS server is a standalone component:

-- the [CAS server](../installation/Configuring-Authentication-Components.html) is responsible for authenticating users and granting accesses to applications
+- The [CAS server](../installation/Configuring-Authentication-Components.html) is responsible for authenticating users and granting accesses to applications
-- the [CAS clients](../integration/CAS-Clients.html) protect the CAS applications and retrieve the identity of the granted users from the CAS server.
+- The [CAS clients](../integration/CAS-Clients.html) protect the CAS applications and retrieve the identity of the granted users from the CAS server.

 The key concepts are:

-- the TGT (Ticket Granting Ticket), stored in the CASTGC cookie, represents a SSO session for a user
+- The TGT (Ticket Granting Ticket), stored in the CASTGC cookie, represents a SSO session for a user
-- the ST (Service Ticket), transmitted as a GET parameter in urls, stands for the access granted by the CAS server to the *cassified* application for a specific user.
+- The ST (Service Ticket), transmitted as a GET parameter in urls, stands for the access granted by the CAS server to the *cassified* application for a specific user.

 ## Versions